blaenk/site/input/notes/clojure-web-development.markdown

           #js {:onClick (fn [e] (put! delete @contact))} "Delete")))))
 ```

-The encompassing component can implement `IInitState` in order to initialize the state, which in this case is simply a `core.async`{.path} channel.
+The encompassing component can implement `IInitState` in order to initialize the state, which in this case is simply a <span class="path">core.async</span> channel.
 This implements `IRenderState` as well so that it can receive the state and pass it on to its children.

 ``` clojure
 (defn contacts-view [app owner]